james-card/NanoOs/README.md

 ## Architecture

-NanoOs is a nanokernel architecture.
-Specifically, what this means is that there is no distinction between user space and kernel space.
+NanoOs is a nanokernel architecture and there is no distinction between user space and kernel space.
 Everything is kernel space.
 There's no way to have any kind of memory protection in this kind of environment.

-Kernel processes in NanoOs use cooperative multitasking.
+Processes in NanoOs use cooperative multitasking.
 That means that each process runs until it either needs something from another process or it's done with its current work.
-There is no plan to change this.
-User processes currently also use cooperative multitasking, but the plan is to change that to preemptive multitasking in the future so that the user processes don't have to deal with manually releasing the processor.
+Preemptive multitasking is not feasible with the current libraries and hardware.

 ## Processes

 One implication of the nanokernel arhitecture is that there basically is no kernel.
 The system is really a collection of processes that communicate with each other in order to accomplish their work.
 Each process has a specific task it is responsible for.
 When a process needs something from another process, it sends a message to the designated process.
 If it needs a response, it blocks waiting for a reply before continuing.

-As mentioned, the current implementation supports up to 8 concurrent processes, however other configurations (with smaller stacks) are possible.
+As mentioned, the current implementation supports up to 8 concurrent processes.
 The metadata in the dynamic memory manager limits the number of concurrent processes to 15.
-Support for more than 15 processes is possible, but would require modification of some constants and data structures within the operating system.
+Support for more than 15 processes would require modification of some constants and data structures within the operating system.

 ### Kernel Processes

 Currently, the following processes are always present and running:

-1. The Scheduler - A round-robin scheduler
+1. The Scheduler - A multi-queue, round-robin scheduler
 2. The Console - Polls for user input and displays process output
 3. The Memory Manager - Responsible for dynamic memory allocation and deallocation